Gan Shmuel: History

-During the late Ottoman period, in the 19th century, the area of Gan Shemuel were, according to Roy Marom, a part of a wooded, "sparsely populated coastal plain inhabited by Arabic-speaking highland peasants and nomads of Turkmen, Nubian, Egyptian and of Arabian-Peninsular descent".
+During the late Ottoman period, in the 19th century, the area of Gan Shemuel were, according to historian Roy Marom, a part of a wooded, "sparsely populated coastal plain inhabited by Arabic-speaking highland peasants and nomads of Turkmen, Nubian, Egyptian and of Arabian-Peninsular descent".
 Between 1878 and 1880, Circassian refugees belonging to the Shapsegh, Abadzekh, and Kabardian clans established the village of Mez/Khirbat al-Sarkas, a "modest adobe hamlet stood next to a swamp on the southern edge of the oak woodlands".

 Specifically, the lands upon which Gan Shmuel was founded belonged to the Ottoman-era al-Dardara estate.
 After purchasing al-Dardara in 1891, the founders of the town of Hadera planted Gan Shmuel, a grove of etrogs (1895).
 The lands of Gan Shmuel were transferred to the Jewish National Fund and a small group of pioneers took it upon themselves to tend to the orchards living in a multi-story house in 1913.
 The group was recognized as a kibbutz in 1921.
 According to a census conducted in 1922 by the British Mandate authorities, Gan Shmuel had a population of 48 Jews.
 The first stable group formed in 1923 and its members were considered the founders of Gan Shmuel.
 The kibbutz buildings were designed by Arieh Sharon in keeping with the principles of Bauhaus architecture.